perses/perses/docs/user-guides/dashboard-as-code.md

 It's first strongly recommended to ramp up on CUE if you are not familiar with this technology.
 For this have a look at:
 - The [official website](https://cuelang.org/) of Cuelang.
-- [Cuetorials](https://cuetorials.com/), a 3rd party that is also a very reliable source of information here.
+- [Cuetorials](https://cuetorials.com/), a 3rd party source of information that is a very good complement.

 Then, you can check an example of DaC usage [here](../../cue/test/dac_test_input.cue).
 This example is heavily relying on the DaC utilities we provide.
 To get a deeper understanding of these libs and how to use them, the best thing to do for now is to check directly their source code.